fastapi/fastapi/docs/tutorial/first-steps.md

 `FastAPI` is a Python class that provides all the functionality for your API.

+!!! note "Technical Details"
+    `FastAPI` is a class that inherits directly from `Starlette`.

+    You can use all the Starlette functionality with `FastAPI` too.

 ### Step 2: create a `FastAPI` "instance"

 ```Python hl_lines="3"